kamilplaczek-tsh/react-code-test/README.md

-This is example React project.
+# Ombori React Code Test

+This is a web version of [React Native Code Test](https://github.com/ombori/react-native-code-test])

 It was created using create-react-app.
 It includes basic logic, components and CSS.
+I commented some places I would normally code differently.

+## Usage
+`yarn start` starts the app.